abra-code/replay/README.md

                      but it is possible if needed.
   -l, --stdout PATH  log standard output to provided file path.
   -m, --stderr PATH  log standard error to provided file path.
+  --sandbox          Enable hard sandbox.
+When used with a playlist file (not stdin), replay
+                     auto-discovers declared paths from the playlist and adds them to the policy.
+                     Combine with --allow-read, --allow-write, --sandbox-profile for additional paths.
+                     Tool paths in "execute" actions must be absolute (e.g. /usr/bin/python3), not bare names — $PATH lookup happens after the sandbox is active.
+                     Violations return EPERM to the caller;
+                     To discover path requirements, use sandbox/sandbox-discover.py
+                     To stream violations in real time run: log stream --style compact --predicate 'subsystem == "com.apple.sandbox" || sender == "Sandbox"' --sandbox-profile FILE  JSON file with full sandbox spec; merged with --allow-read/--allow-write.
+                     Implicitly enables --sandbox.
+  --allow-read PATH    Allow read-only access to PATH (repeatable).
+Implicitly enables --sandbox.
+  --allow-write PATH   Allow read+write access to PATH (repeatable).
+Implicitly enables --sandbox.
+  --deny-network       With sandbox active, deny outbound network (allowed by default).
   -V, --version      Display version.
   -h, --help         Display this help.